albeanski/automate-cloud-vpn/README.md

   Enter a value:
 ```
 This allows you to review the configuration changes before it is deployed.
 However, we will enable
-auto-autoapprove to skip this prompt.
+auto-approve to skip this prompt.
 See [Interactive Terraform Apply](#interactive-terraform-apply)
 if you want to review and apply the terraform configuration manually.

 Set the `TERRAFORM_AUTO_APPROVE` environment variable in the docker-compose file to 'true':